mikeakohn/naken_asm/docs/adding_simulator.md

 ```

-That was for code definitions inside the header files for our my_mcu.h, the actualy code will be written in my_mcu.c.
+That was for code definitions inside the header files for our my_mcu.h, the actual code will be written in my_mcu.c.
-There can be other architecture specific definitions for example to keep track of the running state of the simulator or to send signals and interrupts, but the code is the bare minimum needed in this example.
+There can be other architecture specific definitions for example to keep track of the running state of the simulator or to send signals and interrupts, but the code here is the bare minimum needed in this example.

 Configure scripts
 ------
-To reflect the changes of adding my_mcu simulator change the the following files:
+To reflect the changes of adding my_mcu simulator, the following files need to be edited:

-* common/cpu_list.c: To add the headers of the new microcontroller header file (add the headers to common/naken_util.c as well) and add  the name of the your microcontroller architecture using an ifdef such as the one in line 342
+* common/cpu_list.c: To add the headers of the new microcontroller header file (add the headers to common/naken_util.c as well) and add the name of the microcontroller architecture using an #ifdef such as the one in line 342
 ``` c
 #ifdef ENABLE_my_mcu
   {